Physical Optics Model to Evaluate Mid-Spatial Frequency Errors on the Point Spread Function: Discussion and conclusions

 Some of the errors that we observe when testing the numerical model can most likely be attributed to alignment errors.
 Small variations in measured intensity compared to the simulations are expected to originate from misalignment of the beam on the SLM.
 The reason we observe this mostly for the experiments with multiple sinuses added is because the period of the combined frequencies is larger than the SLM.
 Therefore, the effects are much more pronounced when working with a phase perturbation that is a function of multiple structures compared to a single sinus.

 The results show that the model can be used to estimate the effects of MSF in simple optical systems.
 However, the model needs to be tested in more complicated optical imaging systems with higher NA, and in the presence of multiple optical surfaces.

-\begin{backmatter} \bmsection{Funding} This project is co-financed by Holland High Tech with PPP allowance for research and development in the top sector HTSM (TKI HTSM/20.0291).
+Also, the extend to which the multiplicative transmission function is a sufficiently accurate representation of the MSF errors should be verified by comparison with a rigorous model.
+This is the subject of a future paper.